 Few features of TLS 1.3 are discontinuing of SHA-224 and MD5 algorithm, requires digital signature during old configuration, need of PFS (public forward secrecy) during the public key exchange, encrypted handshake messages.
 The below image shows a simple explanation of the encryption and decryption process.

 Why do you need an SSL/TLS certificate?

-SSL security is the backbone of any website, either you run a small business, blog, forum website, or any medium to large website.
+SSL security is the backbone of any website, whether you run a small business, blog, forum website, or any medium to large website.
 Without an SSL certificate, your website is at risk of data theft, phishing, MiTM attack.

 SSL secures in-transit data with strong encryption between the client and the server.
 SSL certificate turns HTTP URL into HTTPS URL- a secured site on which visitors can put complete trust.
 The rising threat scenario has made website owners think about site security.
-SSL certificate works on a few factors including, algorithm, encryption, public and private key sizes.
+SSL certificate works on a few factors including, algorithm, encryption, public, and private key sizes.

 However, SSL was misjudged due to its high latency and protocol overhead, but with the introduction of HTTP/2, the overall latency is reduced, and the website speed also increased.